Guerra24/Firefox-UWP-Style/README.md

 Firefox's density modes are supported but only the compact one has been thoroughly tested, if you see any issues please report them here.

-Toggle `toolkit.legacyUserProfileCustomizations.stylesheets` pref in `about:config` to enable both userChrome.css and userContent.css.
+Toggle `toolkit.legacyUserProfileCustomizations.stylesheets` pref in `about:config`.

 Select the branch that targets your version of Firefox.

 - master > Nightly
-- firefox-76 > Firefox 76 ~ 85.
+- firefox-76 > Firefox 76 ~ 87.

 ### With Git